German divers hand over Enigma encryption machine in Baltic | DW | 04.12.2020

 Read more: Valuable German WWII Enigma machine found in flea market

-The British mathematician Alan Turing, regarded as the father of modern computing, led a team at Britain's Bletchley Park code-breaking center, which cracked the cipher system in 1941.
+British mathematician Alan Turing, regarded as the father of modern computing, led a team at Britain's Bletchley Park code breaking center, which cracked the cipher system in 1941.

 Premiering 80 years ago, "The Great Dictator" was the first major Hollywood production to take a clear stance against the Nazis: With parody and satire.